cloud-gov/cg-site/content/docs/services/relational-database.md

 ## Encryption

 Every RDS instance configured through cloud.gov is [encrypted at rest](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html).
+We use the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your RDS instance.
+The RDS then handles authenticating access and decrypting your data, with minimal performance impact and without requiring you to modify your applications.

 ## Rotating credentials